What are Soft Skills?

 - Data Analysts thrive when equipped with critical thinking, curiosity and the communication skills to present insights to decision-makers.

-By aligning your soft skills development with your chosen tech pathway, you’ll not only improve your performance but also increase your potential for progression.
+By aligning your soft skills development with your chosen Tech pathway, you’ll not only improve your performance but also increase your potential for progression.

 Ask a career advisor...